dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ## Access

-You can log in to the dbt Snowflake Native App using your regular Snowflake login authentication method.
-During this [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud), you do not need dbt Cloud credentials (a dbt Cloud seat) to access the application but this is subject to change.
+Log in to the dbt Snowflake Native App using your regular Snowflake login authentication method.
+The Snowflake user must have a corresponding dbt Cloud user.
+Previously, this wasn't a requirement during the feature [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud).
+If your account is already configured, you will be prompted to [link credentials](#link-credentials) the next time you access dbt Cloud from the Snowflake app, and if you don't have dbt Cloud credentials, the integration will no longer work for your user.

 App users are able to access all information that's available to the API service token.